 color blind test, colorblind, color blindness, color vision deficiency, enchroma, colorblind awareness, colorblind glasses, colorblind types, red-green colorblind, deuteranopia, protanope, protanopia, what colorblind people see, causes of color blindness, colorblind children, colorblind artist, colorblind designer, cure for color blindness, treatment for color blindness,

-Research shows that colors play a very important part of our life; they affect our lifestyle, our confidence, our appearance, our relationship, and even our job opportunities.
+Research shows that colors play a very important part in our lives; they affect our lifestyle, our confidence, our appearance, our relationships, and even our job opportunities.
 According to the latest studies, difficulties identifying colors can impact our overall well-being.

-If Your Child Is Colorblind Download This Step-By-Step Guide for Parents.
-K-12
+If Your Child Is Colorblind Start This FREE Step-By-Step Guide for Parents NOW!

 Keep in mind that very few people are actually “colorblind.”
 It’s more common to be “color deficient,” where you might have trouble seeing some colors but not others.
 In that case, you might only need some of these tips, depending on what your color vision challenges are.